jimporter/bfg9000/doc/user/reference.md

 ### source_file(*name*, [*lang*])

 Create a reference to an existing source file named *name*.
 If *lang* is not specified, the language of the file is inferred from its extension.
-Generally, this function is only necessary when running commands that take a source file as an argument, e.g. running a Python script; this allows you to specify that the file is found in the *source directory*.
-In other cases, a plain string will automatically get converted to a *source_file*.

 ## Build steps